SalK91/convex_optimization/docs/convex/42_derivativefree.md

 | Box constraints | Methods like BOBYQA, DE, or PSO |
 | Parallel computation available | Population-based methods excel |

----

 Derivative-free optimization expands our toolkit beyond calculus, allowing us to optimize *anything we can evaluate*.
 It emphasizes adaptation, surrogate modeling, and population intelligence rather than analytical structure.

-In the next chapter, we explore metaheuristic and evolutionary algorithms, which generalize these ideas further by mimicking natural and collective behaviors — turning randomness into a powerful search strategy.
+In the next chapter, we explore metaheuristic and evolutionary algorithms, which generalize these ideas further by mimicking natural and collective behaviors; turning randomness into a powerful search strategy.